DSM3DIA/pair_programming/README.md

 # Instructions

+colors.json has been imported into the index.js file.
 Loop through the "colors" array and return a button for each color.

-1. Import colors from colors.json
-2. Return a button for each color
+1. [] Return a button for each color
-3. Set the button's background color to color.value
+2. [] Set the button's background color to color.value
-4. Set the button's value to color.color
+3. [] Set the button's text to color.name

-## Resources
+## Additional Info
-* Inline styles in React: https://react-cn.github.io/react/tips/inline-styles.html
+You can use css stylesheets or inline styles